tarik-omer/poo-tv/README.md

   a movie recommendation based on the liked genres and most popular movies; available only for the last user that uses the app
 - a user can rate a movie multiple times, replacing previous rating and recalculating average rating
+- implementation was enhanced using more Design Patterns: Observer Pattern ('subscribe') and Memento Pattern ('back'), alongside previously used patterns: Factory and Singleton Pattern

 ## Usage